techidaily/site-win11-tips/source/_posts/mastering-voice-commands-xbox-and-pc-synergy.md

 ## 8\.
 Reinstall the Xbox App

  The last troubleshooting method for this microphone issue is to try reinstalling the Xbox app.
 The app you’re using might be an outdated version, or there could be other issues with it that only reinstallation will resolve.
-You can remove the Xbox app in Settings as outlined in method two in[how to uninstall Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+You can remove the Xbox app in Settings as outlined in method two in [how to uninstall Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

 ![The Uninstall option for the Xbox app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-uninstall-option.jpg)

- After uninstalling the Xbox app, open its[Microsoft Store page](https://apps.microsoft.com/store/detail/xbox/9MV0B5HZVK9Z) ; select the**Get in Store** **app** option to bring up the Microsoft Store; then click**Get** on the Xbox app page.
+ After uninstalling the Xbox app, open its [Microsoft Store page](https://apps.microsoft.com/store/detail/xbox/9MV0B5HZVK9Z) ; select the**Get in Store** **app** option to bring up the Microsoft Store; then click**Get** on the Xbox app page.

 ## Utilize Your Microphone in the Xbox App Again